Saraband for Dead Lovers: Cast

-Original novel
+Background

 The novel, by Australian author Helen Simpson, was first published in 1935.
 It was the "book of the month" for the Evening Standard.
 Simpson adapted the novel into a play but died in 1940 before any production took place.

 Production

-Film rights were bought by Ealing Studios who announced in 1946 that they would make the film over the following year with Basil Dearden to direct.
-Stewart Granger signed to star and Ealing elected to make the movie in colour, their first such film.
+Film rights were bought by Ealing Studios, which announced in 1946 its plan to produce the film over the following year, with Basil Dearden to direct.
+The film was Ealing's first colour production.

-Mai Zetterling was originally announced for the lead role.
-She then asked to be excused "on account of a domestic incident" (she fell pregnant) and Lilli Palmer was going to play the role instead.
-She was unable to make it to England in time so eventually Joan Greenwood played it.
+Mai Zetterling was originally announced for the lead role, but she asked to be excused "on account of a domestic incident" (she was pregnant) and Lilli Palmer was selected to play the role in her place.
+However, Palmer could not travel to England in time, so Joan Greenwood was given the role.

-Filming took place in June 1947 with exterior sequences shot in Prague and Blenheim Palace.
+Filming took place in June 1947, with exterior sequences shot in Prague and Blenheim Palace.